icicel/ahn/README.md

 The modifier is translated, stripped of vowels, and prepended to the following part of the name as if it were a prefix.
 - South Africa - Oisafrica
 - Papua New Guinea - Papua Apguinea
-- Upper Himalayas - Kehimalay
+- Upper Himalayas - Kehimalaye

 Consecutive vowels are handled by inserting apostrophes, much like 'la' before words starting with vowels in French.
 - Upper Egypt - K'egypt